romanseidl/TextformatterImageLinkInterceptor/README.md

 based on HTML Image Interceptor Textformatter @copyright 2013, Martijn Geerts
 Licensed under GNU/GPL v2, see LICENSE.TXT

-This module simply adds a class to all images that ae contained in a link as the first child.
+This module simply adds a class to all links that contain images as the first child.

 Thus the following: